linked-db/linked-ql/README.md

 💥 *Have your entire DB structure live in a single `schema.json` (or `schema.yml`) file that you edit in-place!*

-With schema versioning now happening at the database level, the whole concept of database migrations at the application level should also change: no need to keep a growing list of migration files just to maintain past states!
-We found that you could essentially streamline you whole "database" footprint to fitting into a single `schema.json` (or `schema.yml`) file!
+With schema versioning now happening at the database level, the whole concept of database migrations at the application level should also change: **no need to keep a growing list of migration files just to maintain past states**!
+We found that you could essentially streamline you whole "database" footprint to fit in a single `schema.json` (or `schema.yml`) file!

 ### `schema.json`